Dark-Matter-Labs/circulaw/README.md

 # CircuLaw

-A project for exploring circular economy laws in the Netherlands.
+Unlocking regulatory innovation for the circular economy transition

+This is a [Next.js](https://nextjs.org/) project hosted on [Vercel](https://vercel.com) and data is created and hosted using [Sanity](https://www.sanity.io/).

-## Branching and Links
+## Status

-main/

-preview/

-### Creating new Branches

-New branches should use the `FirstName/Task` structure and when merged should like back to the [trello board ticket](https://trello.com/c/rjQCtTNQ/).
+CircuLaw is currently in beta stage.

 ## Getting Started

-Where are using [Next.js](https://nextjs.org) as our JS framework and out CSS library is [Tailwind](https://tailwindui.com/).
-The project is hosted on [Vercel](https://vercel.com) at the moment and all of the data is currently being stored in a static JSON file called `/data.js`

 You can get started by installing the dependencies by running: